How It Works

 A 0.5% exit fee is charged upon redemption with the vault.
 This fee is distributed as additional yield to the remaining participants in the vault (ie. other OUSD holders).
 The fee serves as a security feature to make it difficult for attackers to take advantage of lagging oracles, preventing them from siphoning stablecoins from the vault in the event of mispriced underlying assets.
 The fee exists to incentivize long-term holders over short-term speculators.

-Upon redemption, the smart contract will determine which stablecoin(s) to return to the user.
+Upon redemption, the vault will determine which stablecoin(s) to return to the user.
 In the current implementation, the vault will return coins in the same ratio as the current holdings.
 This lack of user optionality also protects the vault as a whole in the event that any of the supported stablecoins loses its peg to the dollar.

-OUSD generates yields by deploying the underlying stablecoins that were deposited to the OUSD smart contract to other DeFi protocols such as Compound, Aave, Uniswap, Balancer, and Curve.
-It is expected there will be new diversified strategies added to the vault every month.
+OUSD generates yields by deploying the underlying stablecoins that were deposited to the OUSD smart contract to other DeFi protocols such as Compound, Aave, and Curve.
+There may be new diversified strategies added to the vault in the future.
 Collected interest, trading fees, and rewards tokens are pooled and converted to stablecoins to produce OUSD-denominated yields.
 Over time, the protocol will move assets in and out of different liquidity pools in order to provide the best yield to the holders of OUSD.